-- To re-elect Dato' Lim Sin Khong, the Director retiring pursuant to Article Ordinary Resolution 4 129 of the Articles of Association of the Company. - 4.
-To re-appoint Messrs SJ Grant Thornton as Auditors of the Company Ordinary Resolution 5 and to authorise the Directors to fix their remuneration
+3. To re-elect Mr. Tan Boon Seng, the Director retiring pursuant to Article 129 of Ordinary Resolution 4 the Articles of Association of the Company.

+4. To re-appoint Messrs SJ Grant Thornton as Auditors of the Company and to Ordinary Resolution 5 authorise the Directors to fix their remuneration